Guhan328/Guhan328.github.io/_pages/about.md

 sitemap: true
 ---

 I am an Associate Professor in the [Group of Research and Education in AI and Telecom (GREAT)](https://scie.shu.edu.cn/info/1281/6334.htm) of the [Shanghai University](https://en.shu.edu.cn/) [School of Communication and Information Engineering](https://scie-en.shu.edu.cn/).
-I 'm also selected as Shanghai Leading Talent[上海市领军人才（海外）].
+I 'm also selected as Shanghai Young Leading Talent[上海市领军人才（海外）青年人才].

 ## My Open Positions